acvcmaster/MediaSync-API/README.md

 # MediaSync-API

 API for syncing media across devices.
+Provides methods to get files from a server.